 That's a tall order though.
 Org chart changes have to be CEO driven - and most of the work I see underway in companies is intra vs. inter departmental.
 In other words, the marketing department recognizes they have to adapt to digital and undertakes to do so.
 But the sales department, with a different perspective, leadership, and priorities continues down their narrowing path.

-Great digital marketing (built on qualitatively sound personas, rigorous understanding of buyers' journies and quality content built for each persona/journey stage) creates lots of leads.
+Great digital marketing built on qualitatively sound personas, rigorous understanding of buyers' journeys and quality content built for each persona/journey stage, creates lots of leads.

-In the Age of the Seller (love the term from @JimBlasingame), leads were either qualified (budget, authority, need, time defined) or not.
-But in the Age of the Buyer, the research and education process results in digital marketing contacts well before they're leads.
-Yet many companies hand these off to their field sales and even channel sales...who then alienate the contacts and bemoan the poor quality of leads.
+In the Age of the Seller leads are either qualified by budget, authority, need, time defined, or not.
+However, in the Age of the Buyer, the research and education process results in digital marketing contacts well before they're leads.
+Yet many companies hand these off to their field sales and even channel sales, in turn alienating the contacts.

-Instead of viewing the abundance of leads as chafe from which sales people must separate the wheat, a more appropriate response is to view those leads as a long-term asset which must be properly developed - like talent, for instance.
-With that perspective then marketing automation can be used to intelligently and effectively segment and nurture leads.
+Instead of viewing the abundance of leads as a burden, a more appropriate response is to view those leads as a long-term asset to be properly developed - like talent.
+With that perspective marketing automation can be used to intelligently and effectively segment and nurture leads.
 Combined with savvy inside sales teams, complex marketing automation can not only bring many interested contacts to the lead stage, but transition them to sales at precisely the right time.

 Both approaches result in sales teams working on the right leads - but the classic approach squanders a hard won asset while a more enlightened approach, which carries an incremental cost of nearly $0, nurtures that asset.

-Unfortunately process also provides a crutch for those hesitant to change and a cudgel for the passive aggressive types determined to resist it.
-I see this commonly in organizational silos when IT, PR, Marketing, Sales & Customer Service are accustomed to doing things "their own way."
+Unfortunately maintaining a process also provides a crutch for those hesitant to change.
+This is common in organizational silos when IT, PR, Marketing, Sales & Customer Service are accustomed to doing things "their own way."